 Obviously, it is of the utmost importance to ensure that their environment is as safe as possible for them to live in – especially if they are aging in place.

 There are many things to consider, such as where to put grab bars in a bathroom, kitchen safety, medical alerts and fall detection devices, anti slip floor products, and even your parent’s driving ability or their capacity to care for their pets.

 With your parents’ permission (sometimes you’ll have to twist their arm!) you can hire a professional organizer to come in and help to organize the home which should help to make it easier and more importantly safer for your parents to live in.

-You can find licensed, professional organizers in your area at the National Association of Productivity and Organizing Professionals (NAPO).
+You can find the contact numbers for licensed, professional organizers in your area at the National Association of Productivity and Organizing Professionals (NAPO).

 Another recommendation is to hire a certified home safety specialist who is specifically trained to assess and make the proper recommendations for modifications in the home for elderly individuals.